From states to federal agencies, TikTok faces bans on government-issued devices

 On Wednesday, the U.S. Senate unanimously approved a bill that would ban the wildly popular social media app from devices issued by federal agencies.

 And several governors have ordered their agencies not to use the app on state-issued devices.
-This week, Alabama and Utah joined four other states — Maryland, South Dakota, South Carolina and Nebraska — in issuing such bans.
+This week, Alabama, Georgia, Idaho and Utah joined four other states — Maryland, South Dakota, South Carolina and Nebraska — in issuing such bans.

 The video-sharing app, owned by the Chinese company ByteDance, rose to popularity after it debuted in 2016.